 What’s special about the dish is that it’s highly customizable.
 For instance, you can swap out the honey with maple syrup or fruits to make the Caviar vegan-friendly while retaining the sweetness.
 Also, you can use either canned or cooked beans.

 The tropical and citrusy flavor is to die for.
 From the alluring aroma, you can tell how the dressing blends so well with the Caviar dip and complement it.
 If you want to share this recipe with a larger crowd, feel free to multiply the dish to your will; make sure it is well-seasoned, though.

 Total time: 15 minutes

-In case you need a summer side dish for burritos, I got you covered.
+If you need a quick and simple cabbage side to enjoy a burrito, I got you covered.
 Mexican coleslaw is a perfect Mexican-style offering of creaminess and veggie goodness.
 The vibrant and crunchy add so much flavor to almost anything: tacos, burrito bowls, rice, quesadillas, etc.